bmuschko/cka-crash-course/exercises/04-cluster-version-upgrade/instructions.md

 # Exercise 4

 In this exercise, you will learn how to upgrade the cluster version from 1.19.1 to 1.19.2 using kubeadm.
-The cluster will contain of a single master node named `kube-master`, and one worker nodes named `kube-worker-1`.
+The cluster will contain of a single master node named `kube-master`, and one worker node named `kube-worker-1`.
 The existing setup uses virtual machines (VMs) to emulate the cluster environment.

 Start the VMs using the command `vagrant up`.
 Depending on the hardware and network connectivity of your machine, this process may take a couple of minutes.
+After you are done with the exercise, shut down the VMs with the command `vagrant destroy -f`.

 ## Upgrading the Master Node